Starlexxx/BlogManager/README.md

 # USING

 1. Download this repository, check that you are using same Ruby and rails versions or change them in your Gemfile.
-2. Write down in terminal opened in the progect folder this cammands
+2. Write down in terminal opened in the progect folder this commands
   ```
   $ bundle instal
   $ rake db:migrate